 Typically, a certain number of states must join a compact before it goes into effect.
 The Midwest Interstate Passenger Rail Compact specified three.
 In 2000, three states passed the compact language: Indiana (with the governor’s signature on March 17, 2000), Minnesota on May 11, and Missouri on June 27 of that year.
 When these three states passed the compact language, a commission to carry out the compact’s objectives came into being: the Midwest Interstate Passenger Rail Commission (MIPRC).

 The Midwest Interstate Passenger Rail Commission held its organizational meeting in January of 2001.

 Midwestern states are eligible to join Midwest Interstate Passenger Rail Compact.
 As a compact agreement, the language of the compact must be passed into law in an eligible state before a state can become a participating member.
 Four state leaders from each state are then appointed to the commission: two gubernatorial appointments (the governor or his/her designee, and member of the private sector) and a member from each legislative chamber.

-The majority of the eligible states – Illinois, Indiana, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio and Wisconsin – have joined MIPRC and are active members.
+The majority of the eligible states – Illinois, Indiana, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota and Wisconsin – have joined MIPRC and are active members.

-To achieve the most effectiveness, MIPRC hopes that the two additional states that are eligible to join the compact – Iowa and South Dakota – will join.
+To achieve the most effectiveness, MIPRC hopes that the three additional states that are eligible to join the compact – Iowa, Ohio and South Dakota – will join.
 MIPRC commissioners promote the whole region, but don’t have the same access in non-compact states as they do in those that have joined.

 The compact language specifies that MIPRC must meet at least once a year.
 For information on meetings over the years, please visit our activities page.